 Every month Crest drives around our community noting any violations that are set in the governing documents.
 Letters are then issued to each of the homeowners on the violation report made by the Crest.
 ALL homeowners are set to the same standards, and we hope that you will see the value in keeping up your home to these standards.

 Although this is not a comprehensive list, here are some typical examples:

 If you are considering making any repair or replacement on the exterior of your home, you need to first get approval from the Architectural Control Committee (ACC) and have them review your request prior to work commencing.
 This a fairly simple process where you fill out an online form and send in photos and samples (can be photos also).
 Please visit the Architectural Control page in the members only section of this site.
 There you will find guidelines on how to proceed with the remodel/repair of your home.
 Click here to take you to that page.

-If you have some historical information about Olde Oaks & Waterford Park that you feel would be an interesting story to tell, please contact the OOCIA Webmaster @ Webmaster@OOCIA.org.
+If you have any historical information, and/or pictures, about Olde Oaks & Waterford Park that you feel would be an interesting story to tell, please contact the OOCIA Webmaster @ Webmaster@OOCIA.org.